uri-library-data-services/iassist-preview/content/blog/government-canada-canadian-institutes-health-research-cihr-policy-access-research-outputs.md

 +++
-The[CIHR Policy on Access to Research Outputs](http://www.cihr-irsc.gc.ca/e/32005.html) demonstrates the CIHR\'s belief that greater access to research publications and data will promote the ability of researchers in Canada and abroad to use and build on the knowledge needed to address significant health challenges.
+The[CIHR Policy on Access to Research Outputs](http://www.cihr-irsc.gc.ca/e/32005.html) demonstrates the CIHR's belief that greater access to research publications and data will promote the ability of researchers in Canada and abroad to use and build on the knowledge needed to address significant health challenges.